EXIT

 What is Temporary Protected Status (TPS)?

-What does the extension of TPS for Venezuela mean?
+What is the status of TPS for Venezuela?

 How do I apply for TPS?